samuelmebrahtu/ai-enhanced-coding-exercise/EXERCISE.md

 - Where Windsurf performs better
 - Areas where Windsurf still faces challenges

-### Part 3: Windsurf Optimization

-Based on your experiences in Parts 1 and 2, develop a plan to enhance the application's compatibility with Windsurf.
-Implement your improvements in the `.windsurfrules` file.

 ### Stretch Goals

 If you complete all parts of the exercise, experiment with additional features using Windsurf.
 Remember to carefully review all AI-generated code rather than accepting it without scrutiny.
 Some feature ideas include: